koptelovmax/gaussianprocess/track.md

 ### What has done
 - Familiarity with Jupyter Notebook
 - Attending PhD seminar about Learning over unbalanced data
-- Starting the course on Software carpentry
+- Starting the Python course on Software carpentry

 ### Why
-- My supervisers want me to use Jupyter Notebook
+- Jupyter Notebook is nice and easy to share what I've done
 - I should use Python to rewrite the Matlab code

 ### What has learned